 - Insurance premium finance

-- Equipment finance
+- Capital Finance for Equipment

 If the business has been trading for 12 months plus, you can leverage against existing business assets such as:

 - New and used equipment